C1cDez/ModelSimpler-For-MinecraftModding/README.md

-# ModelSimplerForMinecraftModding
+# ModelSimpler For Minecraft Modding
-This Program will generate Model-files for your mod
+This Program will generate Model-files for your mod (or resource pack)

+**Attention!
+This program cannot replace Blockbench!
+Because it's only meant for creating simple model files!**

+# How to Use?
+Use Java 8
+You can find the jar file of the program along the path: out/jar/

+After that just run the program